Mr Edward H.K. Howell

 Identity Ideology States Groups, Identities and Social Movements Political thought and ideologies Norms, legitimacy and justification

 I am an ESRC Doctoral Training Student and MPhil candidate in International Relations, supervised by Dr. Carlotta Minnella.
 My research focuses on the role of culture and identity in the survival North Korea, and this reflects my research interests in identity, social norms, with a specialism in the Korean Peninsula.
-I am fascinated by the role of national and cultural identity, and social norms in closed societies, and how they can catalyze state survival and legitimacy processes.
-The survival of 'post-totalitarian' states such as the DPRK is not simply due to nuclear weapons, nor repression, and it is the role of more everyday elements which form the puzzle at the centre of my current research.
+I am fascinated by the role of national and cultural identity, and social norms in closed societies, and how they can catalyze state survival and legitimacy processes, in conjunction with more material elements, such as nuclear doctrine.
+My research stresses the role of more everyday elements which form the puzzle at the centre of my current work.
 My principal research methods involve interviewing, qualitative data analysis, participant observation, and process-tracing, paying attention to the iterative nature of qualitative research.

 Teaching specialism, interests and experience